cjus/node-neo4j-presentation/presentation/teleprompt.md

 We see the information returned from the Cypher query.

-> To learn more about the neo4j-driver check out the project [documentation](http://neo4j.com/docs/api/javascript-driver/current).
+> To learn more about the neo4j-driver check out the project [documentation].

 In this next example, we run the query where Susan is checking her network for a person who has an interest in business.